 Getting to the city

 The inexpensive Flybus service leaves Keflavík Airport 35-40 minutes after the arrival of each flight.
-The Flybus terminal in Reykjavík is at Hotel Loftleiðir and the bus stops at Hafnarfjörður and Garðabær en route to the city.
+The bus stops at Hafnarfjörður and Garðabær en route to the city.
 Its first stop in Reykjavik is the BSÍ Bus Terminal.
-Free onwards transfers are available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport.
+Free onward transfers are available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport.
 For these transfers the driver will ask passengers to board smaller buses.
 Two taxi companies also operate from a rank outside the arrivals hall.

 Tel: +354 425 6010.